-The poverty rate has been on the decline since 2001 but remains higher than the provincial average.
-Though the poverty rate is on the decline, the actual number of people in poverty is on the rise together with the inequality rate.
+The poverty rate has declined from 2009 to 2012, but figures remain higher than the provincial average.
+The actual number of people in poverty is decreasing together with the inequality rate, which means the district is trying its best to improve the lives of the people.